 After the completion of the cycle of classes in each course/subject provided for in the training programme, the learning outcomes achieved by doctoral students shall be verified by means of examinations, credits or graded credits.
-The form of course/subject completion shall be determined by the training programme.
+The form of course/subject completion shall be determined by the training programme (annex to the Training Programme).
 An academic teacher conducting classes shall inform doctoral students about the method of conducting examinations or credit awarding before the beginning of the cycle of classes.